tcel2/ScriptEchoColor/ScriptEchoColor/share/doc/ScriptEchoColor/readme.BinExtras.txt

-The extras package is optional and depends on main ScriptEchoColor one.
+The extras package, of experimental scripts, is optional and depends on main ScriptEchoColor one.

-Status:
+Status: (needs updating)

 [beta]	secAutoScreenLock.sh
 [beta]	secAutoUnmount.sh